 - 2. Go to Advanced > Wireless > Guest Network or click Wireless on the top page and locate the Guest Network section. - 3.
 Create a guest network as needed. - 1) Tick the Enable checkbox for the 2.4GHz/5GHz-1/5GH-2 wireless network. - 2) Customize the SSID.
-Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Set Security to WPA/WPA2-Personal, and customize your own password.
+Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 4.
+Select a Security type: